psdkiajhn/OF-Terminal-File/README.md

 then it's in your terminal, enjoy❗😃

 # Usage
-after install, of command will add to your terminal you can use it with 10 argument or use it single:
+after install, of command will add to your terminal <br />
+you can use it with 10 argument or use it single:
 ```
   of -n | of --NO-NEW-FOLDER #*OF will not organize file with no Sorting Folder*